 Using a comprehensive goal-tracking tool is essential for preventing overlap between employees and teams within a company from working effectively towards a shared goal.
-Providing a platform on which employees can track, post comments and offer advise on listed goals improves work rates and increases the likelihood of meeting goals.
+Providing a platform on which employees can track, post comments and offer advice on listed goals improves work rates and increases the likelihood of meeting goals.

 Setting transparent objectives and key results helps to bring a level of connection and bind team efforts and departmental projects together.
-Combining traditional top-down goals set at the executive level with bottom up goals can supercharge your company’s performance even further.
+Combining traditional top-down goals set at the executive level with bottom-up goals can supercharge your company’s performance even further.